You must be wondering what’s up and I am here to satiate your curiosity!

 “Object Oriented Programming” is another coding module, but it is all about the Java language this time.
 Once again—description obtained from Wikipedia—Java is a “general-purpose programming language that is class-based and object-oriented (OO).
 Although it is not a pure OO language, it contains primitive types and is designed to have as little implementation dependencies as possible.”

-I am happy to answer any enquiries that you might have related to academic life in NTU, just contact me on my various social media platforms.
+I am happy to answer any enquiries that you might have related to academic life at NTU, just contact me on my various social media platforms.